NoraKru/SpeckleFilteR/README.md

 `SpeckleFilteR` is an R package for applying and evaluating speckle filters on SAR images (e.g., Sentinel-1) that have been **preprocessed with orbit correction and calibration**.
 It provides several popular filters and metrics to help you select the best filter for your data.

-Filters = Median Filter, Mean Filter, Lee Filter and Kuan Filter Metrics = Mean Square Error (MSE), Average Difference (AD), Speckle Index (SI), Peak Signal to Noise Ratio (PSNR) and Signal to Noise Ratio (SNR)
+Filters: Median Filter, Mean Filter, Lee Filter and Kuan Filter

+Metrics: Mean Square Error (MSE), Average Difference (AD), Speckle Index (SI), Peak Signal to Noise Ratio (PSNR) and Signal to Noise Ratio (SNR)

 ## Installation
 You can install the package directly from GitHub: